paolobroglio/paolobroglio.github.io/_drafts/DRAFT-cryptopals-s1c3.md

 And see if the decryption result is meaningful or not.

-A trivial way of completing this challenge is to call the decode logic on each most frequent letter resulting in a simple for loop.
-But we can write a faster solution by leveraging Go routines and wait groups.
+### A trivial solution

+Now that we have the decode logic in place we could simply call it inside a *for loop* that tries to decode the data against each letter.
+That's fine but we could improve it a little bit.

+Imagine that we're not testing this against the most frequent letters.
+Imagine a larger subset of that and that in future we could test it against symbols too.
+This makes the for loop not the best solution in terms of performance...

 ### Enter the Goroutines

+I think we can make good use of Go's concurrent package and treat each computation as a separate working thread.
+So we can save some time.

-We're gonna lightweight threads that in Go are called *goroutines* so we can try to decode the string against each frequent letter in a parallel way.
+We're gonna use lightweight threads that in Go are called *goroutines* so we can try to decode the string against each frequent letter in parallel.

 In order to achieve this we also need a `WaitGroup`.
 This is a structure that is used to check if a collection of goroutines has finished its work.
 This quotation is taken from [Go sync package documentation](https://pkg.go.dev/sync#example-WaitGroup)